 Basil is a favorite companion of tomatoes and peppers, not only in the kitchen but also in the garden.
 Basil is reported to enhance the growth of both plants.
 We have found that the tomato plant also provides some shade for the basil as the summer months heat up.

 Pinch off fresh young basil leaves whenever you need them if you plan to use them within the day.
-Cut off a stem of leaves and place the stem in water if it will be longer than a day before you use the leaves.
+Cut off a stem of leaves and place it in water if it will be longer than a day before using the leaves.
 Frequent harvesting of your basil will keep the plant healthy and encourage the plant to “bush”.
 Never remove more than 20% of the leaves unless you are at the end of the growing season.

-Basil should not be allowed to flower unless you the plan to let it go to seed.
-Once the basil plant blooms and goes to seed it will not continue to produce fresh leaves as quickly.
+Basil should not be allowed to flower unless you plan to let it go to seed.
+Once the basil plant blooms and goes to seed, it will not continue to produce fresh leaves as quickly.
 Instead, the plant prepares to die off by putting all of its energy into forming the blooms and seeds.
-If you accidentally allow a flower head to form you can pinch it off.
-Often times the plant will continue to grow.
+If you accidentally allow a flower head to form, you can pinch it off.
+Often the plant will continue to grow.

 COMMON HERB GARDEN PRACTICES

-If you are interested in learning more about herbs we have a herb course that we add videos and articles to regularly.
-You can find out more about our herb course, here.
+If you are interested in learning more about herbs, we have a herb course that regularly add videos and articles.
+You can find out more about our herb course here.